 Get a high-clearance 4WD though especially if you’re planning any off-road driving during the rainy season.
 Four-wheel drive Suzuki jeeps are the most likely available vehicles although the Nissan- X-Trail and Mitsubishi Pajero are also great options depending on your budget.

 Have you seen my Ultimate Kenya Itinerary for 10 days already?
 You will definitely need a 4WD for that one! ;)

 To drive on Kenyan roads, you need a valid driving license from your home country or an international one.
 Check before your trip what your travel insurance requires you to have.
 My European drivers license was fine in my case.

 Be aware that when you decide to travel in Kenya in a rental car that they drive on the left!

-Get a local sim card and use your smartphone to navigate, you shouldn’t worry about getting lost this way.
+Get a local prepaid sim card and use your smartphone to navigate, you shouldn’t worry about getting lost this way.
+For more info about buying a sim card for Kenya check my article in the link.
 As you drive beware of wild animals, ditches, potholes, etc and try to avoid driving at night as things get much more difficult.
 Safety first!
 Click on the link to find more Kenya travel tips like these in my latest article.